 - Managing conflict

-- Recognising and managing their feelings.
+- Recognising and managing their feelings

-The Collaborative for Academic, Social and Emotional Learning (CASEL) has identified five key areas that encompass social emotional learning.
-They include:
+The Collaborative for Academic, Social and Emotional Learning (CASEL) has identified 5 key areas that encompass social and emotional learning.Â

 - Relationship skills: Learning about cooperation and working with others will help your child establish and maintain rewarding and healthy relationships.

-- Responsible decision-making: When your child understands social norms, ethical standards, and safety concerns, they make positive decisions instead of negative ones.
+- Responsible decision-making: When your child understands social norms, ethical standards, and safety concerns, they make more well-informed decisions.Â

 - Self-awareness: When your child identifies and recognises their emotions, they develop self-confidence while understanding their strengths and interests.

-- Self-management: By learning how to regulate emotions, your child will be able to handle control impulses, manage stress, and stay motivated to overcome obstacles.
+- Self-management: By learning how to regulate emotions, your child will be able to handle and control impulses, such as fidgeting regulation and emotional outbursts.Â

 - Social awareness: Learning social awareness will help your child empathise with others while recognising that individuals and groups have similarities and differences.